Reading Rock Art

 If you travel the canyons of the American Southwest, you are sure to see figures carved or painted on rock faces.
 These include abstractions like spirals, dots and geometric patterns, or more recognizable forms like animals, humans and handprints.
 Whatever they represent, these curious figures provoke within most people the desire to understand.

-Whatever the intent, rock art can be considered a record of the celebrations, maps and practical wisdom left by indigenous people for those who would follow.
-Through rock art, knowledge could be passed to future generations—including our own.
-Though we may not understand them, petroglyphs and pictographs often inspire within us a sense of awe and wonder.
+Whatever the intent, rock paintings and peckings can be considered as records of the celebrations, maps, and practical wisdom left by indigenous people for those who would follow.
+Through these images, knowledge could be passed to future generations—including our own.
+Though we may not understand them, petroglyphs (pecked images) and pictographs (painted ones) often inspire within us a sense of awe and wonder.
 One translation of these images might very well be: “listen and survive.”